 - Tags – I make mentions of people, brands and product names that I’m writing about.
 Additionally, I’ll do research on keyword combinations people might use to search for the post.

-- Social – I make sure I share the posts I write in every channel and every opportunity.
+Promotion – I make sure I promote the posts I write in every channel and every opportunity, personalizing the preview and tagging people, hashtags, or sites that I mention.